- Housing Period

-Any of the occupants, furnishings, features and configuration of the room/suite and/or a student’s room assignment shall be made and may be changed by Barnard College at any time, at its sole discretion.
-Requests specifying only a particular residence or type of housing cannot be accommodated, nor can roommate/suitemate preferences based upon race, ethnicity, religion, religious practices, sexual orientation, dietary preferences, socioeconomic status, physical characteristics, or national origin.
-Any occurrences of verbal or physical intimidation with the intention of forcing a roommate to move or creating an atmosphere of discomfort for a new resident will not be tolerated and may lead to disciplinary action.
-Room assignments may be affected by Local Law 11 or required facade renovation, including (but not limited to) demolition, construction, and other noise producing work.
+Any of the occupants, furnishings, features, and configuration of the room/suite and/or a student’s room assignment shall be made and may be changed by the College at any time, at its sole discretion.
+Requests specifying only one particular residence or type of housing cannot be accommodated, nor can roommate/suitemate preferences based upon race, ethnicity, national origin, religion, religious practices, sexual orientation, socioeconomic status, dietary preferences, physical abilities, and/or age.
+Any occurrences of verbal or physical intimidation with the intention of forcing a roommate to move or creating an atmosphere of discomfort for a new resident will not be tolerated and may lead to conduct action.
+Room assignments may be affected by Local Law 11 or required façade renovation, including (but not limited to) demolition, construction, and other noise producing work.

 Sophomores, Juniors, and Seniors may request a room change in the Fall (mid-September), for the Spring semester (early December), or in the Spring (late January).
-Room changes at any other point in the academic year are rarely granted and require that a student has demonstrated an attempt to mediate any roommate/suitemate conflicts.
-Any room changes that are not approved by Residential Life & Housing are a violation of policy and the responsible student(s) will be required to return to their previous room and will be subject to disciplinary action.
+Room changes at any other point in the academic year are infrequently granted and require that a student has demonstrated an attempt to mediate any roommate/suitemate conflicts.
+Any room changes that are not approved by Residential Life & Housing are a violation of policy and the responsible student(s) will be required to return to their previous room and will be subject to conduct action.
 Students vacating the residence halls at the end of the Fall semester are expected to accommodate any student who may be moving into their space for the Spring semester as part of the December Room Change process (students making a December room change are required to vacate their Fall room prior to the start of the Winter Break).
 Columbia students in residence at Barnard are guided by the room change policies and procedures of Columbia University.
 Barnard students in residence at Columbia are guided by the policies and procedures of Barnard College.